Lihanyiyi/AimLabs_social_robot/README.md

 - Before running the experiment, make sure to start the API server by following the instructions in the API section above.
 - The experiment requires access to the Webgazer API for data collection, so ensure that you have a compatible browser and a working webcam.
+- We have a heatmap.png which contains eye gaze data.
+- We have a radom_elements.txt for per participant per session, which records in each trial during the session, what is the current shape, current color, previous shape and previous color
+- We have a response time.txt for per participant per session, which records their reaction time and the evaluation [correct pass/click or incorrect pass/click].
+Besides, it contains distraction data, which contains the distraction type as well as the corresponding timestamp and trial number, and start and end time.
+If no distraction happens, the timestamp and trial number are 0s, start and end time will always be recorded.
+- We have a raw gaze data.txt, which contains the coordinates of eye gaze and the duration of time when participant stick to that coordinate.

 ## API